 Look around at the brands that have stood the test of time.
-If you look closely, you’ll see that successful ones have found a way to adapt to the modern world – whether that be digital applications of their identities, adapting to changing consumer lifestyles and needs or finding better ways to build a mousetrap.
+If you look closely, you will see that successful ones have found a way to adapt to the modern world – whether that be digital applications of their identities, adapting to changing consumer lifestyles and needs, or finding better ways to build a mousetrap.

-Most of us will naturally gravitate to a review of the logos that surround us.
+Most of us will naturally gravitate to a review of the logos surrounding us.

-Historic identities that are still viable today will have invariably found a way to integrate the equity earned from their original logos with the visuals that dominate our lives today.
+Historic identities still viable today will have invariably found a way to integrate the equity earned from their original logos with the visuals that dominate our lives today.
 In some cases, this has been a thoughtful, well-crafted evolution.
-For some, it has been in response to the current communications landscape that requires our brand identities to live in a variety of digital (and small) mediums.
-And sometimes, modernization of a logo has been a direct result of simple design tools that have allowed designers to create logos with true stopping power.
-Regardless of the love you have for your logo, its life will always be informed by the norms, trends and standards of the day.
+For some, it has been in response to the current communications landscape that requires our brand identities to live in various digital (and small) mediums.
+And sometimes, the modernization of a logo has been a direct result of simple design tools that have allowed designers to create logos with true stopping power.
+Regardless of the love you have for your logo, its life will always be informed by the day’s norms, trends, and standards.

-In some cases, your logo might be ready for just a tiny bit of help – a refresh, so to speak.
+In some cases, your logo might be ready for just a tiny bit of help – a refresh.
 A logo refresh is like a personal makeover that transforms how a person, or brand, is perceived.
-The foundation (much like your bone structure) doesn’t change, but the new clothes and makeup are updated and designed for today.
-The truth is no logo can stay relevant forever if it doesn’t keep up with changing customer sensibilities.
+The foundation (much like your bone structure) does not change, but the new clothes and makeup are updated and designed for today.
+No logo can stay relevant forever if it does not keep up with changing customer sensibilities.